Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Discussion

-Building on the foundations of multi-perspective proactivity (Section 6.2) and seamless orchestration (Section 6.3), a further step is required before AI can be regarded as genuine colleagues rather than mere tools: their contributions must be perceived as trustworthy and worth integrating.
-Our study shows that multi-agent role-playing can significantly reshape how users perceive AI systems.
-Compared to single-agent interactions, MultiColleagues fostered a stronger sense of teamwork: participants described the experience as “hosting a meeting” where different personas consistently contributed ideas and played distinct roles.
-Some noted that the system felt “between a tool and a teammate” (P9), capturing the transitional stage from instrumentality to collegiality.
-More importantly, the stability of persona responses and the diversity of perspectives encouraged participants to consider AI contributions as reliable and substantive, laying the groundwork for emerging trust (P20).
-This aligns with recent HCI work on multi-agent conversational systems, demonstrating that structured role distribution and visible participation can create stronger impressions of social presence and team-like collaboration \cite{sun2025personal, pang2025synthetic}.
+Building on multi perspective proactivity (Section 6.2) and seamless orchestration (Section 6.3), a further step is needed before AI can be treated as colleagues rather than tools.
+Users need to see agent contributions as coming from identifiable partners whose ideas are stable enough and reliable enough to reuse.
+Our study suggests that interacting with multiple differentiated agents can shift this perception.
+Compared with the single agent baseline, MultiColleagues fostered a stronger sense of “being in a meeting” with a team.
+Participants described the experience as “hosting a meeting” where different colleagues contributed ideas and took on recognizable roles.
+Some noted that the system felt “between a tool and a teammate” (P9), capturing a transitional stage from instrumentality to collegiality.
+The stability of each colleague’s behaviour and the diversity of perspectives encouraged participants to revisit AI suggestions and weave them into their own ideas, rather than treating outputs as one off prompts (P20).
+This pattern is consistent with recent work on multi-agent conversational systems, which finds that structured role distributions and visible participation can support social presence and team like collaboration \cite{sun2025personal, pang2025synthetic}.
+At the same time, participants also questioned when colleagues were actually knowledgeable, which points to the need to complement social framing with better grounding of what personas say.